Following Franz Kafka in Prague: the places he lived and worked

 This is a beautiful location, inside the Castle of Prague.
 Franz Kafka stayed there for some months, between November 1916 and April 1917, at No. 22.
 It’s a steep walk to the Castle, but the view that Kafka enjoyed was fantastic.

 *A downside: Prague has commercialized the Golden Lane.
-Although the entrance to the castle is free, if you want to visit the Golden Lane and shoot photos, you will need approx. 20 euros (16-17 euros entry fee plus 2-3 euros for taking pictures).
+Although the entrance to the castle is free, if you want to visit the Golden Lane and take photos, you will need approximately.
+20 euros (16-17 euros entry fee plus 2-3 euros for taking pictures).

 House of the Ship